Chain Reaction (game show): NBC

-The first version of the show aired for 23 weeks from January 14, 1980, to June 20, 1980, on NBC and was hosted by Bill Cullen, except for two weeks when Geoff Edwards hosted while Cullen was filling in for Allen Ludden on Password Plus.
+The first version of Chain Reaction aired for 23 weeks from January 14 to June 20, 1980 on NBC and was hosted by Bill Cullen, except for two weeks when Geoff Edwards hosted while Cullen was filling in for Allen Ludden on Password Plus.
 (At that time, Edwards was also hosting Barry-Enright's Play the Percentages).
 The announcer was Johnny Gilbert.

-It aired at 12:00 noon ET/11:00 AM CT/MT/PT, facing out CBS' The Young and the Restless for the first three weeks, and ABC's The $20,000 Pyramid; however, many affiliates aired local news at that timeslot, preempting Chain Reaction.
+This version aired at 12:00 noon ET/11:00 AM CT/MT/PT, facing out CBS' The Young and the Restless for the first three weeks, and ABC's The $20,000 Pyramid.
+However, many affiliates aired local news at that time slot, preempting Chain Reaction.
 The show was one of three game shows, the others being High Rollers and Hollywood Squares, which were canceled in June 1980 to make room for the 90-minute talk show The David Letterman Show.

-Repeats of this version aired for several years on cable, first on CBN Cable from March 29, 1982, to May 4, 1984, then later on the USA Network from September 30, 1985, to the debut of the new version that originated in Canada.
-GSN aired reruns of this version from October 1997 to April 1998.
+Repeats of this version aired for several years on cable, first on CBN Cable from March 29, 1982, to May 4, 1984, then later on the USA Network from September 30, 1985 to the debut of the new version that originated in Canada.
+Game Show Network aired reruns of this version from October 1997 to April 1998.

 Main game

 Two teams of three competed in each game.
 A team consisted of one contestant and two celebrity guests.
 The teams were shown the beginning and ending words of an eight-word chain.
-Each word is related to the word above it and below it; the connection could be either a word association or a phrase.
-A sample chain could be:
+Each word is related to the word above it and below it, the connection could be either a word association or a phrase.
+A sample chain could look like this: